tonymm81/WlanDeviceControlApp/README.md

 - almous every time, when i make POST request, react native keep complaining about post error, but python server still controls the device like wanted.
 Perhaps some asyck data problem.

 ### report
 - Next step is to build up more functionalies to react native.
 Like adjust the lamp brightness and adjust the timers etc. Adjust the work desk level etc.

+## version 105
+- Still searching the random post and get request error.
+Everything works fine with functionalies for  example react native changes the wlan devices state, but still coming get and post request errors and I dont know why.
+I have tested this with postman, cmd and my own phone with termux and flaskserver is responding nice but react native app gives a error.
+Perhaps next step is build up the application and if it wont give the error, then the problem is in the android emulator, not the program